[Editor’s note: This post was originally published in February 2016 and has been updated to include more actionable tips.]

 The problem is, there’s often a disconnect with what people expect they’ll get versus what they actually get on the page.

 This happens when the visitor’s intent, which they express by clicking on a search engine result or a social media post, is not matched.

 The visitor will feel that they’re in the wrong place, and leave.

 And that’s bad for everyone – that’s even detrimental to your search rankings.

-Let’s say the customer is looking for cheap hotel accommodations in Berlin.
-When they make a click on the search results page (SERP), you show them a list of all hotels in Europe, instead of budget hotels in Berlin.
+Let’s say the visitor is looking for cheap hotel accommodations in Berlin.
+When they click on the search results page (SERP), you show them a list of all hotels in Europe, instead of budget hotels in Berlin.
 They’re going to hit the Back button – they’re “pogo-sticking” back to the search page.

 Match Upstream Message with Page Message

 To make sure visitors stick around, the messaging on the ad you used or the browser page title that the visitor saw on a SERP should match the content on your page.

 If you’re a beauty site, for instance, and the customer clicks on an ad for a deal you’re running on facial cleansers, take them to a dedicated landing page for that deal.
 Not your homepage.

 Matching messaging does not only entail matching verbiage but also the visuals you use.